Pingid/ts-prove/README.md

 const teenager = P.shape({ name: p.string, age: teenage })
 ```

-The object `P` provides proofs for all javascript primitives as well as `P.shape({ key: Proof })`, `P.arrayOf(Proof)` and, P.oneOf(...args: Proof)`.
+The object `P` provides proofs for all javascript primitives as well as `P.shape({ key: Proof })`, `P.array(Proof)` and, P.or(...args: Proof)`.

 ## advanced

-`P` is also a function which can be used to build more complexe decoders by allowing you to provide the return value as a type argument.
-Here is an example of how a couple of the library functions are implimented.
+`P` is also a function which can be used to build more complex decoders by allowing you to provide the return value as a type argument.
+Here is an example of how a couple of library functions are implemented.

 ```ts
 import P, { isFailure, Proof } from 'ts-prove'